Amethyst View

 Amethyst in 2026

-Select a context to see how Amethyst is applied in modern bio-hacking and design.
+Select a context to see how Amethyst is applied in modern wellness and design.

 The "Digital Detox" Stone

-With the rise of the Metaverse and prolonged screen time, bio-rhythms are often disrupted.
-In 2026, holistic interior designers are using large Amethyst cathedrals in living spaces to visually counteract "blue light" dominance.
+With prolonged screen time, our rhythms are often disrupted.
+In 2026, holistic interior designers are using large Amethyst cathedrals in living spaces to provide a natural contrast to the digital world.

 Application

-The soothing violet spectrum provides a visual rest for the eyes and the mind, acting as a psychological anchor against digital noise.
+The soothing violet spectrum provides a visual rest for the eyes and the mind, acting as a visual anchor against digital noise.

 Maintenance Lab